 Aerospace Systems (AEMNYEG006)

-Through a practice-oriented and hands-on approach, this module will provide the students with a good understanding of aerospace systems, flight theory and aerospace electronics, e.g. radio systems and control, electrical power and flight systems.
+Through a practice-oriented and hands-on approach, this module will provide the students with a good understanding of flight theory and aerospace electronics systems, e.g. communication & navigation systems, electrical power and instrument systems.
 They will also gain an insight into Aviation and Aerospace industries.
 They will learn in an engaging way through a varied range of stimulating activities with flight simulators and a project on building an aero-model.

 ||Technology for the Futuristic Smart Homes